KiFoundation/ki-relayers/README.md

 - Commit and push to your branch
 - Create a PR to this repository.

+Merged entries can be viewed in this [spreadsheet](https://docs.google.com/spreadsheets/d/1LxC5eFiudNIVRTalh1Ltu_XWYANq8rUPCBgiWEOeBn0/edit?usp=sharing).
+The spreadsheet is generated automatically.
+Please do not try to make changes in it directly.

 ## Announcements and relayer discussions
 Please make sure to join the dedicated relayer channel [`#relayers-mainnet`](https://discord.gg/ppFE45EW) on our discord server.
 Operators who have provided their discord handle in the inventory file will be assigned the relayer role and given write access to the channel.

 # Channels
 ## Currently connected chains